‘History is written by the victors.’

 Yes, if you’re an idealist, there’s a moral case to be made to preserve Taiwan’s democracy.
 But even if you’re realist who believes in realpolitik — as Henry Kissinger did when he formalised relations between the United States and the People’s Republic of China — there’s still an argument to be made that ignoring this dilemma is ultimately harmful to our own interests.

 As we wrestle with Covid fear and geopolitical tensions, we should be mindful that the next page of history is being written right now.

 Perhaps novelist Haruki Murakami said it best: ‘If there is a hard, high wall and an egg that breaks against it, no matter how right the wall or how wrong the egg, I will stand on the side of the egg.’

 As financial analysts, we are closely watching these developments unfold between mainland China and Taiwan.

 Is a hot war on the horizon?
 Could Chinese missiles start flying?
 Possibly rain down on Australia?

 With the temperature rising, it’s never been more important to manage your risk.
 Consider your exposure.
 Could it be prudent to have investment holdings outside the Asia-Pacific region?

-Our diversified global strategy could serve to protect your wealth and give you passive income during these dizzying times.
+The world is changing fast.
+And a diversified global strategy could serve to protect your wealth and give you passive income during these dizzying times.

 Analyst, Wealth Morning